Are you someone who struggles to trust in relationships?

 Take care of your inner child because mistrust is the protection your inner child employs to not get hurt again.
 Your inner child doesn’t trust you and won’t let you trust others because you were not there for him/her during times of pain or suffering in the past.

-The inner child just remembers the pain and abandonment it felt and until that is rectified, you will not be able to find trust for another until its found for yourself.
+The inner child just remembers the pain and abandonment it felt, and until that is rectified, you will not be able to find trust for another until it’s found for yourself.